 The core ten chapters of the Fungi4Land book have been drafted by Sapphire, Roz and our 26 authors.
 We are now putting ideas, words and pictures together.

-The core text is the backbone of the guide but further work is needed to design a book that integrates images and diagrams to clearly demonstrate the amazing interactions fungi have.
+The core text is the backbone of the guide and the illustrations are now being developed to clearly demonstrate the amazing interactions fungi have.